nahidul-opu/Analysis-of-Performance-Prs/README.md

 ### RQ3.ipynb – Association with SDLC Activities
 What SDLC activities are associated with AI-generated performance-related PRs?

 We found that performance-related PRs are more associated with feature implementation (i.e., development activities) and comparatively less associated with bug fixes, refactoring, and testing.
-This may indicate a potential gap in AI-assisted performance optimization during the maintenance phase.
+This may indicate a potential gap in AI-assisted performance optimization during the maintenance ph